ibbatta/vuejs-socketio/README.md

 ## __Todo__

+- [ ] Update Vue and npm dependencies
 - [ ] User connection / authentication
 - [ ] Retrieve user info with a login and show it inside chat (username / profile pict)